Luxforce/BONZI-OS-/README.md

 # BONZI-OS-
-# First OS To be fully functinal And webbased
+# First OS To be fully functinal And web-based
 # NO INSTALL NEEDED GO TO OUR WEBSITE ONCE THE PROJECT IS DONE DEVLOPMENT